Scott Guy murder: Nine years on and no justice for grieving family

-Nine years today since the death of their son, Bryan and Joanne Guy prefer to remember the good times spent with their son Scott - rather than wonder if whoever's responsible for his murder will ever be brought to justice.
+Nine years today since the death of their son Scott, Bryan and Joanne Guy prefer to remember the good times spent with him - rather than wonder if whoever was responsible for his murder will ever be brought to justice.

 It was in the early hours of July 8, 2010 that Scott Guy, 31, was shot and killed in the driveway of his home near Feilding when he stopped to open a gate.